AxelGard/blog/_posts/2025-11-21-what-skills-companies-wants.md

 There is most likely more skills that need to be added to the search set as well to make it even better.
 So you should not really to heavily on this data.
-But when I look at my local data I feel like it is relatively representative for my area at the moment.
+But when I look at Linköping I feel like it is relatively representative for my area at the moment.
 I will start collect data over time to see some trends but I still thought this was interesting to share.

 ## Conclusion

-For me this means that I will have too look more at `C#` and `Java`, since I am already very used to work with `C++` and `python`.
+For me this means that I will have too look more at `C#`, `Java` and mabye more at `JS/TS`, since I am already very used to work with `C++` and `python`.

 But I hope this was interesting for you as well.